In 2013, my culinary resolution was to bake more bread.

 I researched, tested, and baked countless loaves with both good and mixed results.

-Sourdough is unique because it does not require commercial yeast in order to rise.
+Sourdough bread is unique because it does not require commercial yeast in order to rise.

 It’s made with a live fermented culture of flour and water, a sourdough starter, which acts as a natural leavening agent.